This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 How is a toddler carrier different from a baby carrier?

-Like the name suggests, toddler carriers are made specifically for toddlers.
+As the name suggests, toddler carriers are made specifically for toddlers.
 They have a higher weight limit than baby carriers and are designed to comfortably carry a larger child.

 They are also taller and wider so that they can fit your toddler with ease.
 Many of the brands you know and love for baby carriers also have a toddler carrier option.